 So how can you describe your goals in a way that is positive and productive but also forgiving of your essential humanness?
 I like the word "practice."
 Try it out: "I'm practicing making healthy food choices."
 "I'm practicing a new exercise program."
 "I'm practicing mindfulness techniques to manage my stress."

 Do you see the difference?
-Practice implies that you're not perfect, but that you're determined to keep working and learning from your mistakes rather than writing yourself off as practicea failure at your first miss-step.
+Practice implies that you're not perfect, but that you're determined to keep working and learning from your mistakes rather than writing yourself off as a failure at your first miss-step.
 Practice implies a long-term process of ongoing improvement rather than a one-shot success or failure.
 Practice implies a lifestyle choice that you make over and over again.

 Look, changing your habits is hard work.
 It's not as simple as waving a magic wand and suddenly having the willpower to resist your favorite sweets and the time to get to yoga class four nights a week.
 Changing habits takes practice, and lots of it.
 You're managing new logistical challenges, changing ingrained behaviors, overcoming resistance from friends and family.
 Heck, you're even rewiring your brain!